 Here’s my take on this – your website is just as important, if not more important, as Word of Mouth (WoM).
 Your controlled message (brand), content, and why you are unique is on your website.
 Here’s why.

-With WoM you rely heavily on words of other people – you are not in control of that conversation.
-Have you ever been asked – so what do you really think about ‘fill in the blank name’ – let’s say John Smith?
+With WoM, you rely heavily on the words of other people – you are not in control of that conversation.
+Have you ever been asked – so what do you really think about X?
+Let’s give X the name John.
 As an upstanding person and knowing John somewhat you share his good qualities and maybe a few of the bad ones – or NI’s – needs improvement.
 What gets back to John is that he didn’t get the job.

-Even with WoM – what is that other person who is receiving that WoM going to do to find out more information about John?
+Even with word of mouth – what is that other person who is receiving that information going to do to find out more information about John?
 Absolutely – without a doubt in my mind – she’ll be doing a few searches.
 Google, Facebook, and LinkedIn to name a few.
 What do you think she’ll find?
-Without a website or a poorly designed one she has to rely on other areas to find information about John.
+Without a website or a poorly designed one, she has to rely on other areas to find information about John.
 Maybe she’ll see John’s LinkedIn profile half completed with no recommendations (not endorsements), maybe she’ll see his Facebook profile with a few not so pleasant comments or complaining about long hours, or images that speak to John’s personal side and not his business side.

-Having a website, with even a modicum of design, that has great valuable information for the business by someone in the business (sharing your knowledge) – a website that explains who you are, your character, and what you are all about in my opinion trumps word of mouth.
+Having a website, with even a modicum of design, that shares great valuable information for the business by someone in the business (sharing your knowledge) – a website that explains who you are, your character, and what you are all about in my opinion controls and influences word of mouth.

 Your website is your rock, your anchor, your number one asset for your business.
 If you don’t put the time, energy and yes money into creating, designing, and molding it into what you are all about and sharing valuable information with the community and market to the right people you are trying to reach, then you won’t be found.

-Do you agree or disagree that your website is better at controlling your brand and trumps Word of mouth?
+Do you agree or disagree that your website is better at controlling your brand and helps influence Word of mouth?